pgEdge/pgedge-helm/docs/usage/backups.md

     kubectl get backups
     ```

-7. If desired, configure scheduled backups with Barman via the `ScheduledBackup` resource:
+7. If desired, configure scheduled backups with Barman via the `ScheduledBackup` resource.

     For example, to setup a scheduled backup at midnight everyday for the `n1` node, use this template: